Boulder Valley School District

 As the governing body of the Boulder Valley School District, the Board of Education is legally responsible for the selection of all Instructional Materials.
 Since the Board is a policymaking body, it delegates to professional personnel of the district the authority for the selection of Instructional Materials, literary works used in the classroom, and library materials in accordance with this policy.

 Materials for school classrooms shall be selected by the appropriate professional personnel in consultation with the administration, faculty, students and greater public community.
-Final decision on selection and purchase shall rest with the Superintendent or designee, subject to approval by the Board.
+Final decision on selection and purchase of core materials shall rest with the Superintendent or designee, subject to approval by the Board.

 The Boulder Valley School District’s course of study is designed to encourage the growth and development of each student toward meeting or exceeding the Board adopted Academic Standards.
 All instructional resources and materials shall support the district’s education objectives as defined in the Vision, Mission, Values and Goals, including that all students meet or exceed state and district content standards.